admiralnelson/modded_modded_1257ad/README.md

 # modded_modded_1257ad
 A new version of modded modded 1257AD

+note:
+1. compile the files using build_module.bat
+2. change output directory in module info.

 TODO:
 - [ ] code refactoring and documentation (57%-ish, 340 out of 596 procedures/functions/cfunctions)